hknarra/TextScrappingToMongoDB/READ.md

 This project is to scrap the web page for covid related data for all the countries.
-And, generate a DataFrame and push into MongoDB for fuutre use.
+And, generate a DataFrame and push into MongoDB.